Abigail Borah: Early life and education

 Borah grew up near Princeton and attended Stuart Country Day School of the Sacred Heart.

-Borah studied at Middlebury College where she majored in Conservation Biology.
-While studying, she joined SustainUS, who sent her to the 2010 United Nations Climate Change Conference in Cancun (also known as COP-16.)
+Borah studied at Middlebury College, where she majored in Conservation Biology.
+While studying, she joined SustainUS, which sent her to the 2010 United Nations Climate Change Conference in Cancun (also known as COP-16).

 Activism and career

 In 2011, when she was 21 years old, Borah interrupted US negotiator Todd Stern at the 2011 United Nations Climate Change Conference (COP-17) in Durban to say:“I am speaking on behalf of the United States of America because my negotiators cannot.
 I am scared for my future.
-2020 is too late to wait.”Borah was met with applause from the audience and had her credentials allowing her to attend the conference removed by guards.
+2020 is too late to wait.”Borah received applause from the audience and had her credentials allowing her to attend the conference removed by guards.
 Stern later conceded that he agreed with her points.
-She was later dubbed as the "Durban Climate Hero" by Climate Progress.
+She was later dubbed the "Durban Climate Hero" by Climate Progress.

 Borah is the co-founder of Race to Replace Vermont Yankee, a campaign that aims to replace nuclear power in Vermont with clean energy.